The Canadian Nuclear Safety Commission (CNSC) regulates the use of nuclear energy and materials.

 Conditions may apply to determine if data needs to be submitted to the Canadian Nuclear Safety Commission for the above program.
 For details about these program conditions, please refer to the info sheet below.

-For more information about the Program overseen by the Canadian Nuclear Safety Commission, and data requirements under Single Window, download the info sheets:
+For more information about the Program overseen by the Canadian Nuclear Safety Commission, and data requirements under Single Window, refer to the ECCRD Addendum.

 Trust Livingston with your CNSC imports